Download PDF

 Tetra Tech, Arlington, Virginia (US)

-Served as a Senior Associate within the Environment and Natural Resources sector of Tetra Tech's International Development Services.
-Primary responsibilities included project management within Tetra Tech's global coastal and marine resource management portfolio, business development, and the provision of field-based technical assistance to project teams operating at client sites around the world.
-Served as Lead Proposal Writer and (following competitive awarding) acting Chief of Party (May 2021 - September 2021) and Project Manager of the USAID Ghana Fisheries Recovery Activity.
-Served as Research Integrator in the implementation of the USAID Distant Water Fishing Fleet Research Agenda.
-Worked closely to meet the needs of the foreign service branches of the United States federal government, as well as other bilateral and multilateral donor clients.
-Held an active US Government security clearance.
+Served as a Senior Associate in Tetra Tech’s Environment and Natural Resources sector, managing projects within the firm’s global coastal and marine resource management portfolio while leading business development efforts.
+Served as Lead Proposal Writer and, following award, acting Chief of Party and Project Manager of the USAID Ghana Fisheries Recovery Activity (May–September 2021).
+Also served as Research Integrator in support of the USAID Distant Water Fishing Fleet Research Agenda.
+Worked under an active security clearance to support U.S. Government clients and other bilateral and multilateral donors.

 April 2018June 2020